Lake Superior: Michigan beats Ohio for Little League title - WHIZ News

 Gavin Ulin came in to relieve Van Belle in the fifth and got into a jam with runners on first and second with one out.
 He induced a double-play grounder.

 In the sixth, Ohio loaded the bases again, as Ulin hit two of the batters, then walked in a run.
-But Chance flew out to center to end the game.
+But Retherford flew out to center to end the game.

 “I was a little nervous at the end.
 It was a great feeling after I got out of it,” Ulin said.
 “When I hit that kid (to load the bases) and then I had to face their best hitter in the lineup, I was a little worried there.
 But once I got out of it, got him to pop it up, I was so happy.